oracle-livelabs/oci-migration/tomcat-to-oci/on-prems-env-docker/on-prems-env-docker.md

 This repository makes use of Oracle docker images which are licensed and need to be pulled from Oracle Container Registry after acknowledging the terms of the license.

-1. Sign in to Oracle Container Registry and go to the **Oracle Database** page by searching for **Database Enterprise Edition** and accept the license terms at: <a href="https://container-registry.oracle.com" target="_blank">https://container-registry.oracle.com</a>.
+1. Sign in to Oracle Container Registry and go to the **Oracle Database** page by searching for **Database Enterprise Edition** and accept the license terms at:[https://container-registry.oracle.com"](https://container-registry.oracle.com).

     - Select a Language.
     - Scroll down to Accept the terms of license.

-2. Search for the **Instant Client** page and accept the license terms for the SQL Plus client at: <a href="https://container-registry.oracle.com" target="_blank">https://container-registry.oracle.com</a>.
+2. Search for the **Instant Client** page and accept the license terms for the SQL Plus client at: [https://container-registry.oracle.com](https://container-registry.oracle.com).

     - Select a Language.
     - Scroll down to Accept the terms of license.